BAAQMD/SFBA-COVID-air-quality/README.md

 - loads the requisite libraries
 - defines a function `with_epoch()`
     - labels data with "Pre" and "Post" in a new `epoch` column
+    - handles the assumption that **most large effects would not plausibly be instantaneous**
+        - they might play out over several days or even weeks
-    - **most plausible effects would not be instantaneous**, so "Pre" and "Post" are separated by a "transition" interval
+        - thus, here we provide for "Pre" and "Post" to be separated by a "transition" interval
     - accepts your definition of `transition_start` and `transition_end`

 `01-harvest-1h.R` pulls hourly data